BroadbandForum/data-model-template/specification/index.md

 ## Data Model Definition

-Parameters make use of a limited subset of the default SOAP data types [@SOAP].
+Parameters make use of a limited subset of the default SOAP data types [@NOTE-SOAP-20000508].
 The notation used to represent these types within the report is listed in the following table.